kirbyj/vPhon/README.md

 ### Tones

 vPhon represents tone using one of two methods.
 By default, vPhon returns tones using "Gedney"-style notation (A1, A2, B1...) following Michaud (2004) and Brunelle (2015).
 In this system each tone receives a combination of a letter and a number.
-The *A* tones derive from historically open syllables, *B* tones derive from creaky syllables and syllables originally closed by a glottal stop, *C* tones derive from syllables with final spirants (-h), and *D* tones from historically `checked' syllables, i.e. those with obstruent coda. *1* is used for tones found on syllables that originally had a voiceless onset and *2* is used for syllables that originally had a voiced onset.
+The *A* tones derive from historically open syllables, *B* tones derive from creaky syllables and syllables originally closed by a glottal stop, *C* tones derive from syllables with final spirants (-h), and *D* tones from historically "checked" syllables, i.e. those with obstruent coda. *1* is used for tones found on syllables that originally had a voiceless onset and *2* is used for syllables that originally had a voiced onset.

 If passed the `--chao` flag, vPhon will instead return Chao tone numbers as given the table below, which are based on Alves (2007), Hoàng Thị Châu (1989), Nguyễn Văn Lợi and Edmonson (1997), Nguyễn Văn Lợi (2012), and Vũ (1982).
 Note that, especially for Central (Huế) speech, a wide range of proposals abound: see Nguyễn Văn Lợi (2012) for some discussion.